Home

 Airborne pathfinding

-The AI itself checks the array about three times: once for the player's height, once for the height just in front of it, and once a bit ahead of it.
-The player check is the dominant one; if it is higher than the other checks, it will be used to decide the AI's height.
+The AI uses the grid values by checking the array three times: once for the target's height, once for the terrain height directly in front of itself, and once for the height of the terrain a bit further ahead of itself.
+If the target height is higher than the other checks, it will be used to set the AI's flying height.
 The other two checks combined ensure that the AI flies over obstacles and doesn't run into walls when the player isn't the highest point.
-The AI obtains the height value by first projecting the location it needs to check to the heightmap grid.
-It does this using the heightmap's position, grid extents, and size to decided if the location fits within the grid and within which exact tile it finds itself.
-By doing this, it can then determine the exect index of the array that holds the height value.
-The video below this text shows the prototype, featuring an AI that can navigate over the objects in our mockup level.
+By projecting the world location to the grid it can get the correct tile in the heightmaps array.